jawah/niquests/.github/CONTRIBUTING.md

      doesn't work" or "it fails".
 Tell us *how* it fails: do you get an exception?
 A hang?
 A non-200 status code?
 How was the actual result different from your expected result?
-   - Tell us **what version of Requests you're using**, and **how you installed it**.
-Different versions of Requests behave differently and have different bugs, and some distributors of Requests ship patches on top of the code we supply.
+   - Tell us **what version of Niquests you're using**, and **how you installed it**.
+Different versions of Niquests behave differently and have different bugs, and some distributors of Niquests ship patches on top of the code we supply.

    If you do not provide all of these things, it will take us much longer to